SURGING TIDE

 and no one wants to have that.

-Ron Riekki is a poet/writer/editor from Michigan and has been published by several publications such as Juked, The Threepenny Review, Wigleaf, Akashic Books, Beloit Poetry Journal, Spillway, Rattle, and many more.
+Ron Riekki is a poet/writer/editor from Florida and has been published by several publications such as Juked, The Threepenny Review, Wigleaf, Akashic Books, Beloit Poetry Journal, Spillway, Rattle, and many more.
 His books include U.P.
 (Ghost Road Press), Posttraumatic (Hoot ‘n’ Waddle), and My Ancestors are Reindeer Herders and I Am Melting in Extinction (Loyola University Maryland’s Apprentice House Press).
 Right now, he’s listening to Mireille Mathieu’s “Addio.”

 Back to: Issue Eight